-Gannawarra Shire Council (Council) is responsible for the approval and ongoing oversight of onsite wastewater management systems (OWMS) within the municipality.
+Gannawarra Shire Council (Council) is responsible for the approval and ongoing oversight of onsite wastewater management systems (OWMS) within the municipality which treat up to 5,000 litres of wastewater per day.

 An OWMS is an onsite system that effectively manages the sewage and other forms of wastewater on properties that are not connected to a reticulated sewerage system.

 When designed and operated correctly, an OWMS provides a safe, and sustainable method of wastewater disposal.